jatindhorajiya/airline/README.md

 Airline-reservation-system with Adminpanel.
 ================================

-Airline Reservation System has been built using PHP &amp; MySQL as a part of 8th semester project.
+Airline Reservation System has been built using PHP &amp; MySQL.

 Flight & Customer Manage by adminpanel.

 FOR User
-Username:ankur
+Username:ankur <br>
 Password: password